ShalinLathigra/GreatSpringGameJam2021/README.md

         Should also include a scene transition from level 0 to level 1?
             Overnight, Tone level towards blue, change background to night, palette shift to day, shift level back to white

+Need to figure out Slopes!!!

+Info on Player Movement is in Squirrel.gd